roberttaylor426/log4j2-plugins-cache/README.md

 ## Usage

-Add the following to your project.clj to laod the plugin.
+Add the following to your project.clj to load the plugin.

 ```clj
   :plugins